robur-coop/unipi/README.md

 - `--port` configures the TCP port to listen on (defaults to 80)
 - `--remote` configures the git remote url (e.g. https://github.com/mirage/ocaml-dns.git#gh-pages)
-- `--hook` configures the (secret) url of the webhook, if requested unipi updates its internal git remote
+- `--hook` configures the (secret) url of the webhook, if requested unipi updates its internal git remote (default is "hook")
 - `--ipv4` configures the IPv4 address of unipi (e.g. 192.168.2.2/24)
 - `--ipv4-gateway` configures the IPv4 gateway